-I've been delighted to read how, recently, a number of UK-based proofreaders-in-training have successfully completed the Publishing Training Centre’s Basic Proofreading by Distance Learning, a course that is well respected within the UK publishing industry.
+I've been delighted to read how, at the time of writing, a number of UK-based proofreaders-in-training have successfully completed the Publishing Training Centre’s distance-learning proofreading course, a comprehensive offering that, along with the CIEP training suite, is well respected within the UK publishing industry.

 I took this course in 2005 and I believe it provided me with a foundation that made me ready for the practical side of actually doing the job.
 Consequently I have no problem recommending it to those who ask my opinion on the matter.

 I learned a huge amount from this course (which I took seven months to complete) and also from colleagues in my prior workplace.

 Perhaps one of the most important pieces of knowledge I acquired, and that I needed in order to make a proofreading career viable from a practical point of view, was the necessary mindset.

 Old working practices

 I come from a publishing background.
 My first job was in the European marketing, sales and distribution office of Williams & Wilkins, the Baltimore-based STM publisher.
 I was a sales promotion manager.

 From there I moved to SAGE publications, a well-known independent social sciences and educational publisher (though their publishing programme has expanded somewhat since my day).
 I was employed as a senior journals marketing manager and remained so for the rest of my office-bound career.

 The colleagues with whom I worked most closely were commissioning editors, fellow marketing execs, and editorial production managers.